By Ann F. Bennett, RN, MS, ANP (2009), updated by Kristen Johnson MSN, RN, AGACNP-BC (2021)

 VCNP began to consider contracting for administrative assistance services.

 Diane Hanna chaired the Board of Health (1993-95), the first nurse to hold that position.

 Prescriptive authority went into effect in January.

-The Mid-Atlantic Nurse Practitioner Conference became the Virginia Council of Nurse Practitioners Conference, initially rotating responsibility for the annual education conference among 3 regions, each formed of 2 regional groups.
+The Mid-Atlantic Nurse Practitioner Conference became the Virginia Council of Nurse Practitioners Conference, initially rotating responsibility for the annual education conference among three regions, each formed of two regional groups.

 Janet Younger RN, PhD, LNP was appointed to the Board of Nursing.
 She remained on the Board to become President.